 We see these big behaviors and think with fear “oh no! he’s got to learn that’s unacceptable!” and quickly send them to time-out or dole out a consequence or stern lecture.

 The thing is, this approach is missing the mark.

-We all want to give our children the skills to manage the intense emotions and situations that are an inevitable part of daily life, but in doing so we’ve been missing a key point in regards to how kids learn self-regulation.
+We all want to give our children the skills to manage the intense emotions and situations that are an inevitable part of daily life, but in doing so we’ve been missing a key point in regards to anger management for kids and self-regulation.

 What is Self-Regulation?